-The Cross, "the symbol of symbols," was used also by the Chaldæans; by the Phœnicians, who placed it on their coins; by the Mexicans, who paid honour to it and represented their God of the Air, nailed and immolated thereon; by the Peruvians, who, in a sacred chamber of their palace, kept and venerated a splendid specimen carved from a single piece of fine jasper or marble; and by the British Druids.
+The Cross, "the symbol of symbols," was used also by the Chaldæans; by the Phoenicians, who placed it on their coins; by the Mexicans, who paid honour to it and represented their God of the Air, nailed and immolated thereon; by the Peruvians, who, in a sacred chamber of their palace, kept and venerated a splendid specimen carved from a single piece of fine jasper or marble; and by the British Druids.
 It was emblazoned on the banners of Egypt, and in that country, as in China, was used to indicate "a land of corn and plenty."
 When divided into four equal segments it symbolised the primeval abode of man, the traditional Paradise of Eden.
-It entered into the monograms of Osiris, of Jupiter Ammon, and of Saturn ; the Christians subsequently adopted it, and the Labarum of Constantine is identical with the device of Osiris.
+It entered into the monograms of Osiris, of Jupiter Ammon, and of Saturn; the Christians subsequently adopted it, and the Labarum of Constantine is identical with the device of Osiris.
 It is equally common in India, and, according to Colonel Wilford, is exactly the Cross of the Manichees, with leaves, flowers, and fruits springing from it.
-It is called the divine tree, the tree of the gods, the tree of life and knowledge, and is productive of all things good and desirable.
-1
+It is called the divine tree, the tree of the gods, the tree of life and knowledge, and is productive of all things good and desirable.[20]

 According to Godfrey Higgins we must go to the Buddhists for the origin of the Cross, "and to the Lama of Thibet, who takes his name from the Cross, called in his language Lamh."
-The Jamba, or cosmic tree, which Wilford calls the tree of life and knowledge, figures in their maps of the "world as a cross 84 joganas (answering to the 84 years of the life of Him who was exalted upon the Cross), or 423 miles high, including the three steps of the Calvary, with which, after the orthodox Catholic
+The Jamba, or cosmic tree, which Wilford calls, the tree of life and knowledge, figures in their maps of the "world as a cross 84 joganas (answering to the 84 years of the life of Him who was exalted upon the Cross), or 423 miles high, including the three steps of the Calvary, with which, after the orthodox Catholic fashion, it was invariably represented.

-1 "Asiatic Researches," x.
-124. The pre-Christian cross is not infrequently associated with a tree or trees.
-Balfour, "Cyclop. of India," i., p.
-891. fashion, it was invariably represented.
 The neophyte of the Indian Initiations was sanctified by the sign of a Cross, which was marked on every part of his body.
-After his perfect regeneration it was again set upon his forehead T and inverted \bot upon his breast.1
+After his perfect regeneration it was again set upon his forehead T and inverted L upon his breast.
+[21]

 The paschal lamb of the Jewish passover was roasted on a cross-shaped wooden spit, and with this sign Ezekiel ordered the people to be marked who were to be spared by the destroyer.
 Thus it figures as a symbol of salvation, but classical mythology attributes its invention to Ixion, who was its first victim.
 As an instrument of suffering and death, it is not, however, to be found on ancient monuments.
-It had no orthodox shape among the Romans when applied to this purpose, and the victims were either tied or nailed, "being usually left to perish by thirst and hunger."2
+It had no orthodox shape among the Romans when applied to this purpose, and the victims were either tied or nailed, "being usually left to perish by thirst and hunger."[22]

 In the Christendom of both the East and West this divine symbol has a history too generally known to need recapitulation here.
-On this point the student may consult the "Dictionary of Christian Antiquities," where a mass of information is collected.
+On this point